jasonxue1/kindergarten-puzzle/README.md

 Coloring

-- Pieces use a fixed 16‑color palette with easily describable hues (red, orange, gold, green, blue, purple, pink, etc.).
+- Pieces use a fixed 8‑color palette in this order: red, orange, yellow, green, cyan, blue, purple, pink.
-- Colors are assigned deterministically by first grouping all pieces by type, then assigning colors by the grouped order with `index % 16`.
+- Colors are assigned deterministically by first grouping all pieces by type, then assigning colors by the grouped order with `index % 8`.
-- Color for each piece is stable during interaction (drag/rotate) and does not change when bringing pieces to front.
+- Each piece’s color is stable during interaction (drag/rotate) and doesn’t change when bringing pieces to front.

 ## JSON Formats